 Mediation is a voluntary, confidential and informal dispute resolution process that is guided by a trained professional (mediator).
 The mediator helps the parents and the District engage in discussions of issues related to the child's free appropriate public education in order to reach a mutually acceptable solution to their dispute.
 Either party may request mediation by writing to the NH Commissioner of Education.
-The mediation conference is conducted within 30 calendar days after receipt of the written request.
 The mediator is appointed by the NH Department of Education and the process is provided at no expense to the parent.